Approximated-Inc/phoenix-custom-domains-example/README.md

 - [CustomDomainBlogLive](lib/blogz_web/live/custom_domain_blog_live.ex) - Liveview that loads the index page for a blog on a custom domain.
 - [CustomDomainBlogPostLive](lib/blogz_web/live/custom_domain_blog_post_live.ex) - Liveview that loads a specific blog post by it's slug on a custom domain.
 - [Endpoint](lib/blogz_web/endpoint.ex) - Just to note the UpdateHostFromHeaderPlug before the router.
+- [SimpleCache](lib/blogz/simple_cache.ex) - A module for caching any function results, looked up by the Module-Function-Args combo.
+  - We use this to cache the dynamic origin checks, and to cache the blog struct (only 2 fields) for a few minutes
+  - That lets us avoid database lookups for the custom domain on every request, and the blog on every mount
+  - This is definitely *not* required, but I wanted to show an easy example for how you *could* optimize for performance.
+  - See [Elixir School's ETS post](https://elixirschool.com/en/lessons/storage/ets#example-ets-usage-13) to learn more